rwijtvliet/multilan/README.md

 # multilan
-Multilanguage documents in MS Word
+Multilanguage documents in MS Word.
+Yes, MS Word.
+Please don't lynch me.
+I always use it in a virtual machine in a linux host, I swear.

 ## Introduction
 When dealing with various language-versions of the same document, there are some problems that keep on arising: